angular/angular/aio/content/guide/upgrade.md

 <div class="alert is-helpful">

 By default, Angular change detection will also run on the component for everyAngularJS `$digest` cycle.
-If you want to only have change detection run whenthe inputs change, you can set `propagateDigest` to `false` when calling`downgradeComponent()`.
+If you want to only have change detection run when the inputs change, you can set `propagateDigest` to `false` when calling`downgradeComponent()`.

 </div>